luboganev/luboganev.github.io/about.md

 <img src="{{ site.url }}/images/projects_jochenschweizer_ios.png" style="width: 4rem; height: 4rem" alt="Jochen Schweizer iOS app icon">{: .align-left}

 With the Jochen Schweizer app users can easily find and book experiences taking place on a specific date and time and at particular location.
-My main responsibilities in this project included building, testing and maintaining the native Android and iOS applications.
-I worked as part of an in-house agile cross-functional software development team.
+Here are my key achievements and tasks:

+- Built and maintained iOS and Android apps covering the core business of the company.
+- Architected and adapted the iOS VIPER architecture model for Android, thus enabling a mixed team of 6 iOS and Android engineers to contribute to both codebases.
+- Introduced Swift to the iOS codebase.

 <div style="clear:left;"/>